 Q. Can the switch card work on a Tetra System?

 A. Yes, we have a fully operational (those facilities presently supported) interface to a mobile's PEI interface.
 The interface facilitates Group and Direct calls into and out of the switch.
 The software available also includes standalone operation in both TMO and DMO modes of operation and can be used as a none-service area gateway into the service area. see gateway pdf on DS32 page.

 Q. We have 1 operator and 3 channels at the moment.
 What is the minimum configuration of the Micro please?

 A. The minimum configuration is 2 cards (4 ports).
 This is exactly what you need for your present size of operation.

 Q. We are a shopping mall and have 2 operators and 5 channels at the moment.
 We are using your Micro-8.
-Is this investment wasted when we add 2 more channels in late 2006?
+Is this investment wasted when we add 2 more channels at a later date?

 A. No, the DS-32 uses exactly the same cards as the DS-Micro.
 When you order please make sure we know this and we will supply the DS-32 case plus one card and fit your existing cards.
 It is our design aim to reduce upgrade costs.

 Q. I am security chief at a shopping mall.
 We need to go to a system which provides alarm calls, voice recording, and multiple operator access to multiple channels.
 Will your Micro-8 do this?